-Breast cancer-related effects of
+Breast cancer-related effects of eating blueberries

 Blueberries have been found to inhibit mammary cancer cell proliferation in mice and rats, as well as inhibiting cultured cancer cell growth in the laboratory and blood vessel tumors in rats.
 Pterostilbene has been shown to inhibit obesity-related breast cancer growth and proliferation in the laboratory and to have additive treatment effects when combined with tamoxifen in estrogen receptor positive (ER+) breast cancer cells.
 Pterostilbene also has been shown to reduce the formation of breast cancer stem cells and inhibit their metastatic activities.

 Blueberries are a good source of resveratrol, which has been shown to increase the effects of radiation treatment, aromatase inhibitors and the chemotherapy drugs Adriamycin (doxorubicin) and Taxol (paclitaxel) against breast cancer.
 Delphinidin, an anthocyanin found in blueberries, has been shown to block epidermal growth factor receptor (EGFR) signaling in breast cancer cells (EGFR is expressed at high levels in at least 30% of breast cancers and is associated with a poor prognosis).
 Delphinidin was shown to induce apoptosis (programmed cell death) in HER2+ breast cancer cells in another study.

 Ursolic acid has been shown to reverse multidrug resistance in breast cancer cells.
 One study reported that ursolic acid resensitized multidrug resistant ER+/PR+ breast cancer cells to Adriamycin chemotherapy.